opendocsg/slw-judgments-backfill/2006_SGHC_197/report.md

 217\.
 In short the Wife is asking that the provisions of the [Agreement] be enforced throughout.

-81     I will also set out District Judge Khoo’s reasons for his orders on maintenance in his grounds of decision ([2006] SGDC 22) dated 17 February 2006, which were as follows:
+81     I will also set out District Judge Khoo’s reasons for his orders on maintenance in his grounds of decision (<span class="citation">[2006] SGDC 22</span>) dated 17 February 2006, which were as follows:

  Decision on maintenance